zxphyrx/highway/app/views/guides/markdown.md

 ```
 ~~~

-You can use ~ instead of ` but I find the second one better to use.
+You can use ~ instead of ` but I find the second one easier to use.

 #### Quotes